antononcube/Raku-DSL-English-QuantileRegressionWorkflows/README.md

 ## In brief

-This Raku Perl 6 package has grammar classes and action classes for the parsing and interpretation of spoken commands that specify Quantile Regression (QR) workflows.
+This Raku Perl 6 package has grammar classes and action classes.
+These are used for the parsing and interpretation of spoken commands that specify Quantile Regression (QR) workflows.

-It is envisioned that the interpreters (actions) are going to target different programming languages: R, Mathematica, Python, etc.
+It is envisioned that the interpreters (actions) target different programming languages: R, Mathematica, Python, etc.

 The generated pipelines are for the software monads